Benardakaka/WORLDHIPPO-IN--KENYA/readme.md

-# Talii kenya
+# WORLDHIPPO_KENYA

 ## **Authored by Denis ligare,Barnabas Kamau,Joseph Okoth,Yitzhak Njenga**

 ### description
--talii kenya is a simple web application that allows both local and international tourists who choose kenya as a favorite tourist destination to know the experience that they are going to get while they are in kenya.it does so by prompting the user to enter their favorite destinations,in return, the users are notified on the experiences that are awaiting them.
+-WORLDHIPPO is a simple web application that allows both local and international tourists who choose kenya as a favorite tourist destination to know the experience that they are going to get while they are in kenya.it does so by prompting the user to enter their favorite destinations,in return, the users are notified on the experiences that are awaiting them.

 ## technologies used
 the following are technologies that i used in the project